gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/107_SubscribeParameter.rst.txt

 .. image:: ../images/Subscribe/Sub_parameter22.png

-This component is used to subscribe to a parameter that is set in a Radii Viewer, it can then be changed in the Viewer and fed back into the grashopper session.
+This component is used to subscribe to a parameter that is set in a Radii Viewer or by `Publish Parameter`_ , it can then be changed in the Viewer and fed back into the grashopper session with this component.

-With the value geometry could for example be modified.
+Example: Values from SubscribeParameter could be used to modify geometry in a grasshopper algorithm.

 **Input**